 e) Serum creatinine <= 3 mg/dL (ie, <= 265 micromol/L).
 Subjects not meeting this criterion but meeting all other inclusion and exclusion criteria may be re-screened for serum creatinine ONCE within 2 weeks of the original screening visit.

-f) Subject Re-enrollment: This study permits the re-enrollment of a subject that has discontinued the study as a pre-treatment failure (ie, subject has not been randomized / has not been treated).
-If re-enrolled, the subject must be re-consented
+f) This study allows the re-enrollment of subjects who have been discontinued as pre-treatment failures (ie, subject has not been randomized / has not been treated).
+If re-enrolled, the subject must be re-consented and all screening procedures re-assessed with the exception of the chest x-ray, ECG and TB screen.

 3) Age and Reproductive Status